Introduction

 Sectional replacement - spar, Ford Puma

-Prepare «old» elements that remain on the vehicle / new elements.
+Prepare the "old" elements that remain on the car/new elements.

-- Restore the original shape of the adjacent surface of any dented body parts that should remain on the vehicle using a hammer and mating tool (ensures shape conformity «old» element and new element).
-Remove, using an angle grinder, spot or other welds.
+- Restore the original shape of the adjacent surface of any dented body parts that are to remain on the car using a hammer and counter tool (ensures that the shape of the "old" element matches the new element).
+Remove spot or other welds using an angle grinder.

-- Cut the new elements according to the shape.
+- Cut new pieces to fit the shape.

-- If necessary, punch or drill holes for spot welding.
+- Punch or drill holes for spot welding if necessary.

-NOTE: Do not use welding torch to remove paint residue (heat can cause the metal to warp).
+NOTE: Do not use a welding torch to remove paint residue (heat may cause metal deformation).

-- On both sides, clean all connecting flanges to bare metal.
-Do not use an angle grinder for this purpose (this can weaken the metal and damage the zinc layer).
-Appropriate tools: rotary wire brush, belt sander or plastic disc.
+- Clean all connecting flanges on both sides down to bare metal.
+Do not use an angle grinder for this purpose (this may weaken the metal and damage the zinc layer).
+Suitable tools: rotary wire brush, belt grinder or plastic disc.

-- Excluding solder joints, liberally apply welding primer to all welding flanges.
+- Excluding soldered joints, liberally apply weld primer to all weld flanges.

-- The primer should be well mixed before use.
+- The soil should be mixed well before use.

 NOTE: When using aerosols, be careful not to contaminate adjacent areas when spraying the aerosol.